Comparison of Surgical Treatment of Clavicle Fractures Using Superior and Anterior Plates: A Clinical Trial

 Abstract

-Objectives: Clavicle fractures are the most frequent trauma of the scapular girdle.
-Fractures could be managed surgically by two main methods, either an open reduction and internal plate fixation or an intramedullary fixation.
-There are two commonly used positions of plate placement in clavicle fractures: anterior and superior.
-This randomized, double-blind clinical trial aimed to compare the outcomes of superior and anterior plate fixation methods for treating these fractures.
+Objectives: Clavicle fractures are the most common injuries of the scapular girdle.
+These fractures can be treated surgically using two primary methods: open reduction with internal plate fixation or intramedullary fixation.
+Plate fixation can be performed in two commonly used positions: anterior and superior.
+This randomized, double-blind clinical trial aimed to compare the outcomes of superior versus anterior plate fixation in the treatment of clavicle fractures.

-Methods: This randomized double-blinded clinical trial focused on patients with clavicle fractures undergoing internal plate fixation from 2020 to 2021.
-Patients were divided into two groups: the anterior group, which underwent internal plate fixation using an anterior-inferior plating, and the superior group, which underwent internal plate fixation using a superior plating.
+Methods: This randomized, double-blind clinical trial focused on patients with clavicle fractures who underwent internal plate fixation between 2020 and 2021.
+The patients were divided into two groups: the anterior group, which received internal plate fixation using an anterior-inferior plating technique, and the superior group, which received internal plate fixation using a superior plating technique.

-Results: 75 patients were included in this study, with an average age of 42.32 in the anterior group and 40.92 in the superior group.
-63 (84%) of the patients were male, and 79 (52%) of the patients had their fracture secondary to a vehicle accident.
-Patients in the anterior group showed their satisfaction as 96.68 (±1.13) compared to the superior group, which scored 58.08 (±12.32) (p<0.05).
-10 (20%) of the patients in the superior group reported irritation by the plate after three months, while only 4 (16%) of the anterior group showed irritation (p<0.05).
-Two patients in the superior group showed non-union and had to undergo surgery again.
-There were no cases of infection or pneumothorax due to surgery.
-Out of the 75 patients included in this study, 2 in the superior group and 1 in the anterior group reported a loss of function even at the three-month interval.
+Results: A total of 75 patients were included in this study, with an average age of 42.32 years in the anterior group and 40.92 years in the superior group.
+Sixty-three (84%) of the patients were male, and 39 (52%) of the patients sustained their fractures as a result of vehicle accidents.
+Patients in the anterior group reported a satisfaction score of 96.68 (±1.13), compared to 58.08 (±12.32) in the superior group (p<0.05).
+Ten (20%) patients in the superior group reported plate-related irritation after three months, while only four (16%) patients in the anterior group experienced irritation (p<0.05).
+Two patients in the superior group developed non-union and required re-surgery.
+No cases of infection or pneumothorax occurred due to the surgery.
+Out of the 75 patients included in the study, two in the superior group and one in the anterior group reported a loss of function at the three-month follow-up.

 Conclusion: Anterior plating is usually correlated with higher rates of patient satisfaction.